 Knowledge of Comparative Effectiveness Research and Patient-Centered Outcomes Research preferred

-Minimum of 3-5 years relevant engagement experience that may include:
+Minimum of 7-10 years’ work experience, including 3-5 years relevant engagement experience that may include:

 Experience as a healthcare professional (nurses, physician assistant, or other front-line clinician) who has championed patient- and family-centered care and systems improvement